If you’re retired or planning to retire soon, a part-time job is a great way to fatten your budget.

-Look at what you’re good at and try to find a way to make money from it.
-If you’re handy around the house, you may be able to find work helping people unstop their sinks, put together their bookshelves or hang pictures.
+Think about what you’re good at and try to find a way to make money doing it.
+If you’re handy around the house, you may find work helping people unstop their sinks, put together bookshelves or hang pictures.

 10 of 16

-Teach or tutor
+Teacher or tutor

 Many organizations need class instructors.
-For enrichment (noncredit) classes, oftentimes the only credential you need is experience.
-Try your local college or university, art center, or parks and recreation center.
+For enrichment (not-for-credit) classes, oftentimes the only credential you need is experience.
+Try the local college or university, arts center or parks and recreation center.

 11 of 16